kaangiray26/tunein-cli/README.md

 # tunein-cli

 ## Overview
-tunein-cli allows you to browse TUNEIN streams from your command line and listen to them.
-Parses xml from **http://opml.radiotime.com/** to gather stations information.
+tunein-cli allows you to browse TUNEIN streams from your command line and listen to them by parsing xml from **http://opml.radiotime.com/** to gather stations information.

 ## Features
 - _Open streams directly from your terminal using mplayer_